Mandava1978/PythonFullStack/README.md

 **Expected Output:**

 The program should return an output like:
+Enter a Number: 7

+7  is an odd number.

+Enter a Number: 12

+12  is an even number.

 # Task 2: Sum of Integers from 1 to 50 Using a Loop